-If you are looking to skip the hotel scene, but you still want to stay downtown, we highly recommend the Printer’s Alley Lofts.
+If you are looking to skip the hotel scene but still want to stay downtown, we highly recommend the Printer’s Alley Lofts.
 We’ve stayed in two different ones for our all-team retreats, and they are amazing.

 If you are staying in for one night:

 We suggest hanging out in your jammies with the music on or watching a movie you’ve all enjoyed in the past.
 It’s easy to have groceries delivered.
 Just download the Shipt app.
 You can even order days in advance to ensure you get the delivery at the optimal time for your party.
 Want pre-made offerings?
 Check out Postmates and Grubhub for endless options.
 Lastly, if you want to add an unexpected element to your night in, a Tarot Card reading might be exactly what you are looking for!